open5e/open5e/source/Spellcasting/spells_a-z/f/fire-storm.rst

 failed save, or half as much damage on a successful one.

-The fire damages objects in the area and ignites flammable objects that aren’t being worn or carried.
+The fire damages objects in the area and ignites flammable objects that aren't being worn or carried.
 If you choose, plant life in the area is unaffected by this spell.